 8ach-c.
 The H-CHF in HPLMN acknowledges by sending Charging Data Response [Update] to the H-SMF and optionally the HPLMN selected "Roaming Charging Profile" for this VPLMN.

 8c.
-Nsmf_PDUSession_Update Response from the H-SMF to the V-SMF with the "Roaming charging profile".
+Nsmf_PDUSession_Create Response from the H-SMF to the V-SMF with the "Roaming charging profile".

 8cch-a.
 A Charging Data Request [Update] is sent to the V-CHF with charging information received from H-SMF, which includes the HPLMN selected "Roaming charging profile", if received from HPLMN.